minkphp/docs/guides/session.rst

 Basic Browser Interaction
 -------------------------

-The first thing to do to use your session is to open a page with it.
-Just after starting, the session is not on any page (in a real browser, you would on ``about:blank``), and calling any other action is likely to fail.
+The first thing to do when using your session is to open a page with it.
+Just after starting, the session is not on any page (in a real browser, you would on the ``about:blank`` page), and calling any other action is likely to fail.

 .. code-block:: php